affanm16/petclinic-java-project/README.md

 - The multi-stage `Dockerfile` compiles the project with Maven on Java 17, bakes the `application.properties` file into `/app`, and delivers a lightweight runtime image based on Eclipse Temurin 17 JRE.
 - Port `8081` is exposed—the same port configured in `application.properties`.
+- All clinic data is stored in-memory; restarting the container clears previously added owners, pets, and visits.

 Manual build/test commands (outside Jenkins) for reference: